neurovium/dandi.github.io/_posts/2022-03-08-microscopy-workshop.md

 ### Agenda for the hackathon

 The events will run 9 - 6 ET to accommodate multiple time zones.
-People are welcome to join at any time.
+Participants are welcome to join at any time.

 Day 1: April 21, 2022 (9 - 6 ET)